meta-nitin/Design-Patterns/README.md

 ### Command
 Simply put, the pattern intends to encapsulate in an object all the data required for performing a given action (command), including what method to call, the method’s arguments, and the object to which the method belongs.

 Process - In command pattern, the request is sent to the invoker and invoker pass it to the encapsulated command object.
 Command object passes the request to the appropriate method of Receiver to perform the specific action. (think of the implementation as multi-level composition).
 To remember the pattern, remember the word multi-level composition.

 Example - Hotel.
 You go to hotel, waiter (invoker) comes to take the order (request) and creates a order note (command object).
 This order note is then sent to kitchen where it is first read by chef to prepare the food.
 Once coocked, the chef leaves it on shelf on a tray with the order note which is then taken up by another waiter to see if order note things are proper in the tray and then take it back to customer.

+Usage -
+1. When you want to queue operations, schedule their execution
+2. When you want to decouple the sender (requester) of a request from the object that performs the request
+3. If you need to support undo and redo operations in your application, the Command Pattern is a good fit

 ```java
 // Receiver interface